 Busy paper tamer

-Some patterned papers are beautiful but difficult to use.
-Do not force them to be a background.
+Some patterned papers are beautiful because they are intense.
+Do not punish them by making them a full background.
 Use them as a controlled glimpse.

 - Cut a small piece of the busy pattern.
-Start smaller than you think.
+Start smaller than you want, then enlarge only if the focal point disappears.

 - Put a neutral layer over it.
-Cream paper, vellum, or a blank memo card can calm the pattern.
+Cream paper, vellum, tracing paper, or a blank memo card can lower the visual pressure.

 - Show only the best edge.
 If the pattern has flowers, let one flower peek out.
-If it has stripes, let the stripes show as a border.
+If it has stripes, let the stripes become a border.
+If it has a map, show one coastline or label.

-- Do not add another bold pattern beside it.
-Let the busy paper be the main character.
+- Do not add another bold print beside it.
+Let the busy paper be the main character and make the surrounding scraps speak lower.

 Recipe 6